Ollebo/osm-k8s/README.md

 # Openstreatmap in K8s

-this is the base repo for deploying an openstreat map server in k8s.
+This is the base repo for deploying an Openstreat map server in k8s.
 The project has 2 parts.

+## Setup

-## Importer
+### Importer
-The importer grabs a file from geofabrik and will add the file into a postgis server.
+The importer grabs a file from GEOfabrik and add the file into a Postgis server.
-It will then install requerd styles and sql script for performance
+It will then install styles and SQL script for performance

-## Service
+### Service
-The server is a Apacha server running renderd.
+The server is an Apache server running renderd.
 It will use a mapnik to connect to our postgis server and then render the data.
-The apache also host a web page to display the map.
+The Apache also host a web page to display the map.

-## Not four your productions
+### Use Own images for productions
-This is a base for mu to run and you are free to run it.
+This is a base for my docker to run and you are free to run it.
 But please clone the repo and build your own images to use.
-Dont trust my images to be updated regular.
+Dont trust my images to be updated regulary.

-## Why
+### Why
-I have for a while bean trying to understand and to build map for my cluster but most of the guides are old and confusing. this is the result of weeks of fiddling and reading.
+I have for a while trying to understand and build map for my cluster but most of the guides are old and confusing.
+This id the result of weeks of fiddling and reading.

-## How it works
+### How it works
 First we take the data from openstreatmap its the file you can download.
-The file is imported into a postgis database.
+The file is imported into a Postgis database.
-And in then in the  database we also add some shades (Dont really now what they are good for)  styles and some sql to improve the speed (Index)
+And in then in the  database we also add some shades (Dont really now what they are good for)  styles and some SQL to improve the speed (Index)

-But when we want to view the map on a webclient we need to build tiles to show.
+But when we want to view the map on a webclient we need to build tiles to show our map.
 There are many different ways but in here we uses mapnik.
 First we get a style that we can use and here we use the default openstreatmap-cargo.

-To generate a xml file that mapnik can use to render the data from the sql we need to make an xlm file.
+To generate a xml file that mapnik can use to render the data from the sql.
+We need to make an xlm file.
-To generare the file we use a tool called carto
+And for that we use the tool Cargo.

-Carto takes the project file from the style (openstreetmap-cargo) and generates an xml files that mapnik kan uses.
+Carto takes the project file from the style (openstreetmap-cargo) and generates anxml files that mapnik kan uses.
-In that mapnik file we also have SQL settings.(Hardcoded ??? be aware )
+In that project file we also have SQL settings.(In our docker we replace them att upstart)

 So now we have our database with the data.
 We have mapnik files that tells how things should look now we need to render our tiles.
 And to do that we use a tool called renderd.